991jo/netbox_capirca_plugin/README.md

 # NetBox Capirca Plugin

+**This project is no longer maintained and does not work with current NetBox releases!**

 This plugin tries to implement a simple abstraction for Access Control Lists (ACLs) in NetBox by leveraging the capirca ACL abstraction.